Unusual Options Activity Insight: Kroger | Benzinga

 Unusual Options Activity Insight: Kroger

-Shares of Kroger (NYSE:KR) saw some unusual options activity on Friday.
-Following the unusual option alert, the stock price moved up to $41.18.
+On Friday, shares of Kroger (NYSE:KR) saw unusual options activity.
+After the option alert, the stock price moved down to $41.78.

 - Option Type: SWEEP